Phiyaid/airbnb-clone-project/README.md

 📝 Review System Lets users leave feedback and ratings on properties they’ve booked.
 This helps maintain trust in the platform by highlighting user experiences and encouraging hosts to maintain high-quality listings.

 📈 Data Optimization Incorporates pagination, filtering, and search functionalities to improve data accessibility and platform performance.
 This ensures users can efficiently find properties that match their preferences.

+---
+## API Security
+Security is a critical component of the Airbnb Clone project to ensure user trust, data protection, and safe transactions.
+The following key measures are implemented to secure the backend APIs:

+🔑 Authentication Authentication ensures that only registered users can access protected endpoints.
+This project uses secure authentication methods (e.g., token-based authentication) to verify user identity during login and API access.
+It helps protect user accounts from unauthorized access.

+🛂 Authorization Authorization controls what authenticated users are allowed to do.
+For example, only hosts can manage properties, and only the property owner can edit or delete a listing.
+This ensures that users can only perform actions they have permission for, protecting data integrity.

+🚫 Rate Limiting Rate limiting restricts the number of requests a user or IP can make in a given timeframe.
+This helps prevent abuse such as brute-force login attempts or denial-of-service (DoS) attacks, enhancing the reliability and stability of the platform.

+🔒 Secure Payments Payment endpoints are secured to protect sensitive financial data.
+This includes encrypting communication with HTTPS and validating payment requests to prevent fraud and unauthorized charges.

+🧑‍💻 Data Protection User data such as emails, passwords, and payment details are securely stored using encryption and hashing (e.g., bcrypt for passwords).
+This prevents data leaks and protects users in case of a breach.

+Security is essential at every level of this project to maintain platform trust, protect users and hosts, and ensure safe, smooth operation.
+---